facebook/react-native-website/docs/image.md

 ### `loadingIndicatorSource`

-Similarly to `source`, this property represents the resource used to render the loading indicator for the image, displayed until image is ready to be displayed, typically after when it got downloaded from network.
+Similarly to `source`, this property represents the resource used to render the loading indicator for the image.
+The loading indicator is displayed until image is ready to be displayed, typically after the image is downloaded.

 | Type                                                  |
 | ----------------------------------------------------- |